mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-revit.md

 Parameter are attached to elements so they can carry metadata.
 For example, height is a property of a *Wall* element and its value is carried by the *Height Parameter*.

+Parameters come in many types:

+1. Built-in Parameters
+1. Project/Shared Parameters for Instances or Types
+1. Global Parameters

 Let's take a look at various parameter types that we encounter when working with Revit elements.

 ### Built-in Parameters

-These are the most obvious set of parameters that are built into Revit based on the element type.
+These are the most obvious set of parameters that are built into Revit based on the categories and element types.
 For example, a Wall, or Room element has a parameter called *Volume*.
 This parameter does not make sense for a 2D Filled Region element and thus is not associated with that element type.

 Revit shows the list of built-in parameters in the *Element Properties* panel.